ftctechnh/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Enb/absoloute-positioning-11-25.md

 This is great, but it becomes tricky to tune, messy to work with, and hard to plan for.

-This year, we are implementing "Absoloute Positioning"
+This year, we are implementing "Absolute Positioning"

 This means, we simply give the robot instructions on what coordinates to move to, and the robot will do the rest.